pauldardis/milestone4/README.md

  - HTML, CSS, JS and Python
  - Django
  - Bootstrap Framework
- - GitHub Used to store the repository, keep version control, and push link to Heroko
+ - GitHub Used to store the repository, keep version control, and push link to Heroku
  - Heroku

 ### Tools Used